Forethought, Preparation, and Victim Blaming

 2016-05-21

 For the past year, Windows 7 and 8 have been demanding users to upgrade to Windows 10.
 For the past year, conservative users with a deep, well-paced mistrust of technology have been ignoring this request.
 Microsoft has had enough.
 It’s time to forcibly move things forward.
 It’s time to make computers great again.
-A close friend was noticeably perturbed when their Windows 7 PC was suddenly running Windows 10.
-As a terrible friend, I was unsympathetic.

 Read more →